 Since this proclamation on November 9th 1969, the only tangible crimes linked to the Zodiac Killer appear to be the Modesto abduction of Kathleen Johns on March 22nd 1970, and the disappearance of Donna Lass from the Sahara Tahoe Hotel and Casino, Stateline, Nevada, on September 6th 1970.

-The car was central to his plan in the Modesto abduction as the focus of attack, after all if Kathleen Johns story is to be believed, he could just as well have approached her car and started shooting.
-Possibly his aim was to conceal the crime from being associated with the previous Lake Herman Road murders and Blue Rock Springs attack and what he had in store for Kathleen Johns was ultimately thwarted.
-Her eventual escape from his clutches and her subsequent identification of him as the Zodiac Killer from the composite sketch at the Patterson Police Station, may have forced his hand and he reluctantly owned up to the crime a few months later.
+Disabling the vehicle of Kathleen Johns was central to his plan in the Modesto abduction as the focus of attack.
+He chose not to kill Kathleen Johns the moment he approached her vehicle, as he could easily have done.
+Possibly his aim was to conceal the crime from being associated with the previous Lake Herman Road murders and Blue Rock Springs attack, and what he had in store for Kathleen Johns was ultimately thwarted.
+Her eventual escape from his clutches and subsequent identification of him as the Zodiac Killer from the composite sketch at the Patterson Police Station, may have forced his hand, to which he reluctantly owned up to a few months later.
 Unless of course he was laying claim to a crime he never committed.

-Isobel Watson (33) had just got off the bus on the evening of April 7th 1972 and was walking home along Pine Hill Road, Tamalpais Valley, Marin County at 9.00 pm, when a light colored vehicle veered towards her, knocking her to the ground. [view on google maps] The driver exited his vehicle offering to take her home, but after she had refused his offer of apparent help a second time, the concerned citizen suddenly transformed into a rage, pulling out a knife and stabbing the woman in the neck and shoulder.
-Her screams alerted the neighborhood, at which point the assailant made a hasty retreat from the scene.
+Isobel Watson (33) had just got off the bus on the evening of April 7th 1972, and was walking home along Pine Hill Road, Tamalpais Valley, Marin County at 9.00 pm, when a light colored vehicle veered towards her, knocking her to the ground. [view on google maps] The driver exited his vehicle offering to take her home, but after she had refused his offer of apparent help a second time, the concerned citizen suddenly became enraged, pulling out a knife and stabbing the woman in the neck and shoulder.
+Her screams alerted the neighborhood, forcing the assailant into a hasty retreat from the scene.